Course ObjectiveThe course “Sustainable Energy Challenges” introduces students to key

 use.
 In addition, the course will stimulate the students to develop

-their own ideas for business- or community-oriented projects that could
+their own ideas for business models that could accelerate the energy

 After following this course, students should be able to:

 1) Understand the basic technical and economic principles underlying